Skip to content

 Dynamic Memory Allocation

-new, delete, malloc, free—these operations, which are commonplace in desktop development, are risk sources in embedded systems.
-Heap fragmentation can cause memory allocation to fail after the system has been running for a while, and such failures are extremely difficult to reproduce and debug.
-The non-deterministic execution time of dynamic allocation also makes worst-case analysis impossible.
+new, delete, malloc, free—operations that are commonplace in desktop development are sources of risk in embedded systems.
+Heap fragmentation can cause memory allocation failures after running for a while, and such failures are extremely difficult to reproduce and debug.
+The unpredictable execution time of dynamic allocation also makes worst-case analysis impossible.

-The alternative is to use fixed-size data structures.
-The standard library's std::array is a safe choice, as it involves no dynamic memory.
-If you need dynamically sized containers, you can implement statically-capacity versions, or use a memory pool—pre-allocating a fixed number of equally sized memory blocks where allocation and deallocation are both O(1) and fragmentation is impossible.
+Alternatives are to use fixed-size data structures.
+The standard library's std::array is a safe choice; it involves no dynamic memory.
+If you need dynamically sized containers, you can implement static capacity versions, or use memory pools—pre-allocate a fixed number of equally sized memory blocks, where allocation and deallocation are both O(1) and fragmentation-free.

 Most STL Containers

-However, it's not that the entire standard library is off-limits.
-Algorithms in std::sort and std::copy (note that some allocate temporary memory), compile-time utilities like std::array, and type traits like std::is_integral and std::is_same from <type_traits>—these are all great, zero-overhead or low-overhead tools.
+But not all of the standard library is unusable.
+Algorithms in <algorithm> (note that some allocate temporary memory), compile-time tools like <type_traits>, and std::array and std::span in <array>—these are all zero-overhead or low-overhead good stuff.

-If you really need containers, check out the Embedded Template Library (ETL), which provides fixed-size containers that don't use dynamic memory and are compatible with STL interfaces.
+If you really need containers, look at the Embedded Template Library (ETL), which provides fixed-size containers that don't use dynamic memory and are STL-compatible.

 Standard Multithreading Library

-Components like std::thread and std::mutex have large code footprints and rely on specific operating system support.
-In embedded systems, we typically use the primitives provided directly by the RTOS—FreeRTOS tasks, semaphores, and queues, or the standard CMSIS-RTOS interfaces.
-These are optimized for embedded environments and consume fewer resources.
+std::thread, std::mutex—these components have large code volume and rely on specific operating system support.
+In embedded systems, it is usually better to use primitives provided directly by the RTOS—FreeRTOS tasks, semaphores, and queues, or CMSIS-RTOS standard interfaces—these have been optimized for the embedded environment and occupy fewer resources.

-Choosing the right features is only the first step.
-To truly implement them in a project, you also need to establish clear coding standards that specify what is allowed, what is forbidden, and what requires review.
-Code reviews must become standard practice, with special attention paid to whether forbidden features are being used secretly, whether templates are too complex and causing code bloat, and whether virtual functions are appearing where they shouldn't.
-Static analysis tools can help us automatically detect many of these issues, so don't skip this step.
+Choosing the right features is just the first step.
+To truly implement it in a project, you need to establish clear coding standards, specifying what is allowed, what is forbidden, and what needs review.
+Code review should be standard, specifically watching for sneaky use of disabled features, templates that are too complex causing code bloat, and virtual functions appearing where they shouldn't.
+Static analysis tools can help us automatically detect many such problems; don't skip this step.

-On the performance side, regularly check the compiled binary size to ensure there is no unexpected bloat.
-Perform actual measurements on performance-critical code paths instead of relying on gut feelings.
-There are many compiler optimization options, but their effects need to be verified through actual testing—don't experiment directly in production environments; get it working on the development board first.
+In terms of performance, periodically check the compiled binary size to ensure there is no unexpected bloat.
+Make actual measurements of performance-critical code paths; don't just rely on feeling.
+Compilers have many optimization options, but the effects need to be verified by actual measurement—don't try them directly in the production environment; make sure they work on the development board first.

 Language choice is not a matter of faith, but an engineering problem.
-Let data do the talking, select tools on a per-module basis, and enforce constraints using automated means.
-Just remember this one sentence: use the right tool for the right job, and don't turn tools into beliefs.
+Let data speak, choose tools by module layer, establish and enforce constraints with automated means.
+Remember this one sentence: use the right tool for the right job, don't turn tools into beliefs.